cferdinandi/adventure/content/rules.md

 <div class="list-spaced">
 {{%md%}}
 1. They can use their turn during a battle or encounter to heal themselves or another player with a healing potion or spell.
 If they do, they cannot attempt to solve the challenge or attack a villain until their next turn.
+2. They can use their turn to heal naturally, restoring one health point.
-2. If the player is a *Healer*, they can restore one health point to themself or another player.
+3. If the player is a *Healer*, they can restore two health points to themself or another player.
 This also uses their turn.
-3. Waiting it out.
-Moving from one encounter to another restores a health point.
+4. Waiting it out.
+Moving from one encounter to another restores health points.
+Roll one die, and regain half the result in health points, rounded down.
+Healers (and characters with healing magic) can add two to their die roll total (before dividing).
 {{%/md%}}
 </div>